AVR-biosecurity-bioinformatics/freyr/docs/nanopore_tutorial.md

 The following are some assumptions that you need to make sure are met before you start this Nanopore-specific analysis:
 1. Samples have been sequenced with Oxford Nanopore Technologies (ONT; 'Nanopore') sequencing (ie. from MinION, PromethION etc.).
 2. Adapters sequences have been added/ligated to the end of each full-length amplicon, ie. amplicons have **not** been fragmented before adapters were added.
-    - This means libraries generated with 'Rapid Sequencing' kits (eg. SQK-RAD114) are **not** supported; please use ' Ligation Sequencing' kits (eg. SQK-LSK114) instead.
+    - This means libraries generated with 'Rapid Sequencing' kits (eg. SQK-RAD114) are **not** supported; please use 'Ligation Sequencing' kits (eg. SQK-LSK114) instead.
 3. Your data is available, per sample, as (optionally gzipped) individual FastQ files (with `.fastq`, `.fq`, `.fastq.gz` or `.fq.gz` extensions).

 ---